 The TorGuard iOS app does not support OpenConnect.

-As a matter of fact, the iOS app from TorGuard currently supports IPsec and ikev2.
+As a matter of fact, the iOS app from TorGuard currently supports IPsec, IKEv2, OpenVPN, and WireGuard.
 Using those protocols, you can enjoy robust security, privacy, and anonymity.
-Still, OpenConnect offers some advantages over IPsec and ikev2.
+Still, OpenConnect offers some advantages over IPsec and IKEv2.

 For example, OpenConnect maximizes the amount of usable bandwidth and thereby can increase effective operating speeds for VPN users.